itzg/docker-mc-proxy/README.md

 * **/config**

-  Configs will be copied accros from this directory before the server is started.
-  Will **not** overwrite existing configs in the mounted `/server` volume.
+  The `/config/config.yml` file in this volume will be copied accross on startup if it is newer than the config in `/server/config.yml`.

 ## Ports